The Scandinavian Studies Program is an interdisciplinary academic program teaching the cultures and languages of the

-• Description of courses: Here you will find the classes that are part of the Scandinavian Studies Program.
+• Description of courses that are part of the Scandinavian Studies program.

 • Bjarnason Travel Scholarship: Apply for the travel scholarship to help fund your studies in Scandinavia.

 • The FLATS test can be taken instead of the Challenge Exam and produces 12 credits of pass/fail.
 See link for details.